azurecitadel/azurecitadel/content/arc/servers-hack/manual.md

 ## Onboard

 Switch to the arc-hack resource group.
-THis is currently empty.
+This resource group is currently empty.

+> This will be the resource group that you do all your work in as you move through these challenges.

 Connect the two VMs to Azure Arc using the _Servers - Azure Arc_ portal screen.